-The total number of district court of appeal judges is 64.
-The number of judges assigned to each court ranges from 10 to 16.
-In accordance to the Florida constitution, the Supreme Court has established uniform criteria for determining the appropriate number of district judges and may certify to the Legislature the need to increase or decrease judgeships.
+The total number of District Courts of Appeal judges is 71.
+The number of judges assigned to each court ranges from 10 to 15.
+In accordance to the Florida Constitution, the Supreme Court has established uniform criteria for determining the appropriate number of district judges and may certify to the Legislature the need to increase or decrease judgeships.
 The Legislature has the power to create or decrease the number of district judgeships.

 How are judges appointed?

 The governor fills a judicial vacancy on a district court by appointment from a list of qualified persons recommended by the Judicial Nominating Commission.
 There is a nominating commission for each appellate court district.
 To be eligible for appointment, a person must be a registered voter who resides in the jurisdiction of the court and has been admitted to the practice of law in Florida for the preceding 10 years.
 An appellate judge serves for six years and must be retained by vote of the registered voters in the district to serve another six-year term.

 Appellate judges in each district elect a chief judge who handles administrative responsibilities for the district court, including assigning cases to judges.
 Chief judges are chosen by a majority of the active judges of the district for a two-year term.
 A chief judge may serve for successive terms, but no more than 8 years.